leapdao/meta/CODE_OF_CONDUCT.md

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.

-If you see someone who is making an extra effort to ensure our community is welcoming, friendly, and encourages all participants to contribute to the fullest extent, give them a :taco:.

 ### Expected Behavior
 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Exercise consideration and respect in your speech and actions.